Zeroing in On Your Target Market

 - Benefits—different segments must need different benefits

-You can have more than one niche, but make sure you don’t break down your target market too far.
-Assess if your target marketing message; if the same message resonates effectively with both niches, then maybe you have broken down your market too far.
+You can have more than one niche, but make sure you don’t break down your market too far.
+Assess your marketing message; if the same message resonates effectively with both niches, then maybe you have broken down your market too far.
 The trick is to find that perfect balance.

 - Search online for research others have published on your target